 Caution: Always check with your doctor before starting or stopping any medications or supplements.

-Garlic: Chemical compounds in garlic thin mucus and helps to reduce sneezing, congestion, and other symptoms.
+Garlic: Chemical compounds in garlic thin mucus and help to reduce sneezing, congestion, and other symptoms.

 To use: Finely mince a clove of raw garlic and add it to water, applesauce, or orange juice and consume.
 The aroma and strong flavor of this pungent herb will help to clear nasal congestion.
 Make sure you have food in your stomach before ingesting raw garlic or nausea may ensue.